dr1rrb/smarthome.net/README.md

 ```

 ### Test your home
-It's **really easy** to debug your scene and automations!
+It's **really easy** to debug your scenes and automations!

 1. Create a new console application
-1. In you main, add the following:
+1. In your main method, add the following:
 	```csharp
 	using System;